 You don’t need an excuse these days.
 You might do it for purely aesthetic reasons.
 It could be a way to express your eternally non-conforming spirit.
-If you’ve already done it, you’re well on your way to celebrating International Body Piercing Day this June 28.
+If you have already done it, you are well on your way to celebrating International Body Piercing Day this June 28.

 Today, people around the world do it.
-From lobes to lips to nostrils and on down, bodies proudly display an amazing assortment of bling.
+From lobes, lips, nostrils and on down, bodies proudly display an amazing assortment of bling.
 You don’t have to do it to have fun on International Body Piercing Day.
-Just join those who do it as we all celebrate this unique day of self-expression and artistic creativity.
+Just join those who do as we all celebrate this unique day of self-expression and artistic creativity.